johngoldin/can_i_blog_too/content/post/2017-03-11-american-walker-in-britain-part-2.md

 I did this itinerary back in 2007.
 It's a nice walk, and I think it's quite popular.
 Both St. Ives and Padstow are substantial towns that attract a lot of holiday visitors.
-St. Ives is know for the Tate Gallery there and Padstow is know for fine dining because of restauranteur [Rick Stein](https://en.wikipedia.org/wiki/Rick_Stein).
+St. Ives is know for the Tate Gallery there and Padstow is known for fine dining because of restaurateur [Rick Stein](https://en.wikipedia.org/wiki/Rick_Stein).
 But I don't know who Rick Stein is and I don't know about galleries, so if you are craving information about food or art you are in the wrong place.
 On both of my trips to Padstow I stayed at the London Inn and dined on pub food.
 I didn't starve.

-If you are a fan of the British TV show Doc Martin then by all means start your trip in Port Isaac, a day to the east of Padstow and the real life location for the fictional village of [Portwenn](http://www.radiotimes.com/news/2017-02-27/where-is-doc-martin-filmed-martin-clunes-guide-to-port-isaac).
+If you are a fan of the British TV show Doc Martin then by all means start your trip in Port Isaac, a day to the east of Padstow and the real-life location for the fictional village of [Portwenn](http://www.radiotimes.com/news/2017-02-27/where-is-doc-martin-filmed-martin-clunes-guide-to-port-isaac).
 Port Isaac is even more quaint and charming in person than it appears in the TV show.